beego/beedoc/en-US/mvc/model/query.md

 expr describes fields and SQL operators in `QuerySeter`.

 Field combination orders are decided by the relationship of tables.
 For example, `User` has a foreign key to `Profile`, so if you want to use `Profile.Age` as the condition, you have to use the expression `Profile__Age`.
-Note that the saperator is double under scores `__`. `Expr` can also append operators at the end to execute related SQL.
+Note that the separator is double under scores `__`. `Expr` can also append operators at the end to execute related SQL.
 For example, `Profile__Age__gt` represents condition query `Profile.Age > 18`.

 Comments below describe SQL statements that are similar to the expr, not the exactly generated results.